letonchanh/dynamite/artifact/README.md

     ```
     make nontermination-crafted-lit
     ```
-    The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nontermination-crafted-lit/nontermination-crafted-lit.out-uyq7S5j.html), whose log files are in the folder [results/nontermination-crafted-lit/out-uyq7S5j](results/nontermination-crafted-lit/out-uyq7S5j).
+    The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nontermination-crafted-lit/nontermination-crafted-lit.out-uyq7S5j.html) (log files in [results/nontermination-crafted-lit/out-uyq7S5j](results/nontermination-crafted-lit/out-uyq7S5j)).
 We cannot handle the non-deterministic program `ChenCookFuhsNimkarOHearn-TACAS2014-Introduction.c`.
 The result of this example was wrongly reported in Figure 7 due to a bug in the symbolic execution.

 - To reproduce Figure 8, run
     ```
     make nla-term
     ```
     It took about 150 minutes for DynamiTe to run the entire 38 benchmarks on the Docker image.
-The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-term/nla-term.out-ZL8GkEB.html), whose log files are in the folder [results/nla-term/out-ZL8GkEB](results/nla-term/out-ZL8GkEB).
+The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-term/nla-term.out-ZL8GkEB.html) (log files in [results/nla-term/out-ZL8GkEB](results/nla-term/out-ZL8GkEB)).
 Note that the learned ranking functions from some examples (e.g `bresenham1`, `cohencu1`) that can be verified in Figure 8 now cannot be verified before the timeout due to the resource limitation of the Docker container.

 - To reproduce Figure 9, run
     ```
     make nla-nonterm
     ```
     It took about 60 minutes for DynamiTe to run the entire 39 benchmarks on the Docker image.
-The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-nonterm/nla-nonterm.out-G0n3q9k.html), whose log files are in the folder [results/nla-nonterm/out-G0n3q9k](results/nla-nonterm/out-_8ejxcU).
+The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-nonterm/nla-nonterm.out-G0n3q9k.html) (log files in [results/nla-nonterm/out-G0n3q9k](results/nla-nonterm/out-_8ejxcU)).
 The result is better than the result reported in Figure 9, thank to an improvement in the symbolic execution.
-The improved symbolic execution can capture more precise transition relations of the loops, that helps to successfully validate more candidate recurrent sets.
+The improved symbolic execution can capture more precise transition relations of loops, that helps to successfully validate more candidate recurrent sets.

 - To reproduce Figure 10, which is the result of running the integrated algorithm `ProveTNT` on the two benchmarks `nla-term` and `nla-nonterm`, run
     ```